Blog Hero

 • Double vision in a single eye

 Cataracts are a naturally occurring phenomenon that develops slowly.
-There are other risk factors associated with cataracts that include:
+There are other risk factors associated with cataracts including:

 • Heavy alcohol use